Slow Cooker Hamburger Soup

 Simple and hearty, slow cooker hamburger soup is loaded with vegetables and ground beef, and can be simmered all day in the slow cooker or made in 35 minutes on the stovetop.

 Getting creative with the toppings is my favorite part of this soup!
-Serve it with green onions, grated cheese (traditional or dairy-free), fresh parsley or even cornbread muffins on the side for dipping.
+Serve it with green onions, grated cheese (traditional or dairy-free), fresh parsley or even cornbread muffins or garlic bread on the side for dipping.

 Ground beef: I used lean grass-fed, ground beef for this recipe but you could use regular ground beef too.
 In either case, be sure to drain off the excess grease before adding to your slow cooker for the best results.